juxt/bidi/README.md

 (def route ["/index.html" :index])

-;; Check that the route is properly structured - returns nil if it isn't (s/check bidi.schema/RoutePair route)
+;; Check that the route is properly structured - returns nil if valid;
+   otherwise, returns a value with 'bad' parts of the route.
+(s/check bidi.schema/RoutePair route)

 ;; Throw an exception if the route is badly structured